USS Arcturus (AF-52): Assigned to the Military Sea Transportation Service

-In March 1950, Golden Eagle was transferred from the Maritime Commission to the Navy and was assigned to the Military Sea Transportation Service (MSTS) as USNS Golden Eagle (T-AF-52).
+In March 1950, Golden Eagle was transferred from the United States Maritime Commission to the Navy and was assigned to the Military Sea Transportation Service (MSTS) as USNS Golden Eagle (T-AF-52).

 Return to the Navy as AF-52 with a civilian crew

 Designated AF-52 and run by a Navy crew, Golden Eagle operated out of New York carrying supplies to American bases in the North Atlantic Ocean, Europe, and the Mediterranean.
 During November and December 1950, she was deployed to the Mediterranean for provisioning operations and, through the first six months of 1951, carried cargo to Bremerhaven and Liverpool.
-Following a second stint of service in the Mediterranean, she departed New York on 3 August for logistics duty off Thule, Greenland.
+Following a second stint of service in the Mediterranean, she departed New York on 3 August for logistics duty off Thule, North Star Bay, Greenland.
 Returning to New York on 13 September, she resumed transatlantic service on the 19th.

 Between 1952 and 1961, Golden Eagle made regular runs to ports in western Europe.
 Operating out of New York, Boston, Baltimore, and Norfolk, she steamed to Bremerhaven, Liverpool, and Rotterdam.
 During August and September 1952 and 1953, she supplied ships participating in Operation Blue Jay at Thule.
 Cargo missions in the North Atlantic sent her to Newfoundland, Iceland, and Baffin Island.